Buprenorphine: Detection in body fluids

 Buprenorphine and norbuprenorphine may be quantified in blood or urine to monitor use or non-medical recreational use, confirm a diagnosis of poisoning, or assist in a medicolegal investigation.
 A significant overlap of drug concentrations exists in body fluids within the possible spectrum of physiological reactions ranging from asymptomatic to comatose.
 Therefore, knowing both the route of administration of the drug and the level of tolerance to opioids of the individual is critical when results are interpreted.

 History

+Buprenorphine was first synthesised from thebaine in 1966.
 In 1969, researchers at Reckitt and Colman (now Reckitt Benckiser) had spent 10 years attempting to synthesize an opioid compound "with structures substantially more complex than morphine [that] could retain the desirable actions whilst shedding the undesirable side effects".
 Physical dependence and withdrawal from buprenorphine itself remain important issues since buprenorphine is a long-acting opioid.
 Reckitt found success when researchers synthesized RX6029 which had shown success in reducing dependence in test animals.
 RX6029 was named buprenorphine and began trials on humans in 1971.
-By 1978, buprenorphine was first launched in the UK as an injection to treat severe pain, with a sublingual formulation released in 1982.
+Buprenorphine was approved for use in humans in 1977 in the UK and 1982 in the US.
+Buprenorphine was first used in dogs in the 1980s and in cats in the 1990s.
+A 0.3mg/ml formulation for use in cats was approved in 1995, a higher strength 1.8mg/ml formulation was approved in 2014, and a transdermal patch was approved in 2022.